ADevelops/fend-project-memory-game/README.md

 This game was built in April 2018, as part of the [Udacity Nanodegree web developer course](https://eu.udacity.com/course/front-end-web-developer-nanodegree--nd001); using HTML, CSS and JavaScript.

-*Please note this is a work in progress and further functionality will be added as I development my programming knowledge and skills.*
+*Please note this is a work in progress and further functionality will be added as I develop my programming knowledge and skills.*

 ## Table of Contents